 Our Certificate of Incorporation and Bylaws provide that the Board shall be composed of such number of directors as shall be established from time to time by the Board.
-The Board currently consists of ten directors, all of whom are standing for re-election.
-Pursuant to our Certificate of Incorporation and Bylaws, the Board has fixed the number of directors at ten.
+The Board currently consists of eleven directors, all of whom are standing for re-election.
+Pursuant to our Certificate of Incorporation and Bylaws, the Board has fixed the number of directors at eleven.

-The Board, on the recommendation of the Governance and Nominating Committee, has nominated the following individuals for election by shareholders at the Annual Meeting: Frederick A. Henderson, William F. Austen, Christopher L. Ayers, Margaret S. Billson, Jacques Croisetiere, Elmer L. Doty, Carol S. Eicher, Timothy D. Myers, E. Stanley O'Neal and Jeffrey Stafeil.
-All of the nominees currently are directors and were elected by the shareholders at the 2021 annual meeting of shareholders.
+The Board, on the recommendation of the Governance and Nominating Committee, has nominated the following individuals for election by shareholders at the Annual Meeting: Frederick A. Henderson, William F. Austen, Christopher L. Ayers, Margaret S. Billson, Jacques Croisetiere, Elmer L. Doty, Carol S. Eicher, Ellis A. Jones, Timothy D. Myers, E. Stanley O'Neal and Jeffrey Stafeil.
+All of the nominees currently are directors and were elected by the shareholders at the 2022 annual meeting of shareholders, except for Mr. Jones, who was appointed by the Board effective October 10, 2022.

-Each of the ten nominees, if elected, will hold office for a term that expires at the next annual meeting of shareholders and until his or her successor is elected and qualified or until his or her earlier death, resignation or removal.
-Proxies solicited by the Board will, unless otherwise directed, be voted to elect each of the ten nominees to constitute the entire Board.
+Each of the eleven nominees, if elected, will hold office for a term that expires at the next annual meeting of shareholders and until his or her successor is elected and qualified or until his or her earlier death, resignation or removal.
+Proxies solicited by the Board will, unless otherwise directed, be voted to elect each of the eleven nominees to constitute the entire Board.